AgileVentures/av-static-website/source/blog_articles/2017-10-09-av-ecosystem-review-dropping-agile-bot.html.markdown

 Martin Fowler Scrum - all welcome - discuss any project! :-) click to join
 ```

-> where "click to join" is hyperlinked to the hangout (or jitsy) or whatever
+> where "click to join" is hyperlinked to the hangout (or Jitsi) or whatever

 [https://github.com/AgileVentures/WebsiteOne/issues/1880](https://github.com/AgileVentures/WebsiteOne/issues/1880)